 - Avoid sharing your password, and avoid using the same password in more than one place.
 If someone should happen to guess one of your passwords, you don't want them to be able to use it in a number of places.

-- Avoid selecting a password that consists of repeated, ascending or descending numbers, or numbers that are associated with your birth date, member number or an alphabetic code which is a recognisable part of your name.
+- Avoid selecting a password that consists of repeated, ascending or descending numbers, or numbers that are associated with your birth date, Client ID or Super ID number or an alphabetic code which is a recognisable part of your name.

-- If you record your password, store it in a safe place, separate from your member number and change your password regularly.
+- If you record your password, store it in a safe place, separate from your Client ID or Super ID number and change your password regularly.

-- If you suspect that your password has become known to a third party, go to the secure member area of the Super SA website to reset your password.
+- If you suspect that your password has become known to a third party, go to the secure member area of the Super SA website (the member portal) to reset your password.

 Verify the website